The Top 10 Most Frequently Asked Questions

 7. What is the racial-ethnic makeup of the church?
 How diverse are we?

 The race-ethnicity of active teaching elders is similar.
-The second largest group, other than those who are White, is Asian (7 percent).
-In addition, 3.5 percent of ministers are Black, 2.5 percent are Hispanic, 0.2 percent are Native American, and 0.8 percent are other.
-Ruling elders and deacons follow a similar pattern, with deacons being the most likely group to have someone of color (17 percent).
+The second largest group, other than those who are White, is Asian (6 percent).
+In addition, 3 percent of teaching elders are Black, 2 percent are Hispanic, 0.2 percent are Native American, and 0.5 percent are other.
+Ruling elders and deacons follow a similar pattern, with deacons being the most likely group to have someone of color (15 percent).
 About 10 percent of ruling elders are people of color.

 Number and Percent of Active PC(USA) Ministers by Call